 onlytranslated: the response will include the translated strings and the untranslated ones will be returned empty.

 onlyreviewed: the response will include the reviewed strings and the rest (translated or not) will be returned empty.

-Note: These two modes above only apply to the following file formats: Apple strings, Chrome I18N, HTML, Java Properties, Joomla (ini), JSON Key-Value, Microsoft Word (alpha), Mozilla properties, Plain Text (txt), RequireJS format, and Windows JSON (resjson), GETTEXT (PO).
+Note: These three modes above only apply to the following file formats: Apple stringsdict, Chrome I18N, HTML, Java Properties, Joomla (ini), JSON Key-Value, Microsoft Word (alpha), Mozilla properties, Plain Text (txt), RequireJS format, and Windows JSON (resjson), GETTEXT (PO), YML (v=3).

 sourceastranslation: the response will include the translated strings and the untranslated ones will be filled with the corresponding source strings.

-Note: This mode is only supported for the following formats: Android, KEYVALUEJSON, PO, Properties (Java Properties), QT, SRT, Stringsdict, and YML.
+Note: This mode is only supported for the following formats: Android, KEYVALUEJSON, PO, Properties (Java Properties), QT, SRT, Stringsdict, XLIFF, and YML.